ILIAD-ocean-twin/data_access_api/examples/OGC_EDR/README.md

 With this API, that can be put in front of various data sources enabling:
 * one mechanism of access regardless of underlying data format and transfer protocol
-* one data model aligned to custom domain (like Marine or MetOcean)
+* one data model aligned to custom domain (like CF convention)
 * metadata discovery service to navigate through the catalog of exposed data collections
 * multi-format support behind one API
 * OpenAPI based specification generated directly from server